jayednahain/Shooping-App/README.md

 # provider
 - (//#1) - provider initialize provider all the child widget can get provider data
 - (//#2) - creating instance from a child (productGridView) , so that we can access provider
+- (//#3) - filter product from provider using product id